ravendb/docs/version_1/docs/Intro/building-from-source.markdown

 RavenDB requires .NET 4.0 SDK installed to build.
 You should be able to just open RavenDB in Visual Studio 2010 and start working with it immediately.

 RavenDB uses PowerShell to execute its build process.
-Open a PowerShell prompt as a user with Administrator priviliges, and execute:
+Open a PowerShell prompt as a user with Administrator privileges, and execute:

     .\psake.ps1